stebunovd/blog/contents/On-Estimates.md

 This one is probably the most challenging.
 As a manager or a team lead, you will likely deal with stakeholders who will wonder how long a project will take.
-If you ask them why they need this information, the most frequent reasons are either planning, or they simply want to know what to expect.
-We discussed planning above, now let's talk about expectations.
+If you ask them why they need this information, they'll tell you it's necessary for planning or that they simply want to know what to expect.
+We discussed planning above, now let's turn to expectations.
 It’s human nature to be concerned if something you care about is uncertain.
-Sometimes, it's your boss who’s asking, and it may be hard to say, "I don't know."
+It may be your boss who’s asking, and it may be hard to say, "I don't know."
 Here's what you can
 try: